dalehamel/ruby-static-tracing/DEVELOPMENT.md

 # Getting going quickly

+FIXME - can we do this in dev?

+FIXME - tag images and do additional setup in them

+FIXME - get this to be something that will work in CI

 ## Prerequisites

 In order to have a linux environment that supports eBPF and uprobes, we must use docker for mac.